zijing-zhang/zijing-zhang.github.io/_pages/about.md

 ## Research Project

-* Peking University Lincoln Urban Development and Land Policy Research Center Research Fund: The linkage mechanism between the voluntary and paid withdrawal of rural homestead and urban housing security.
-(Member)
+* Peking University Lincoln Urban Development and Land Policy Research Center Research Fund: The linkage mechanism between the voluntary and paid withdrawal of rural homestead and urban housing security (Member)

 ## Honours and Awards